 Frequently Asked Questions

-If you need help and support at home, please contact your local Glasgow City Council local social work office to request an assessment of your needs.
+If you need help and support at home, please contact your local Glasgow City Council Social Work Services to request an assessment of your needs.
 You can contact the team directly or a relative, friend or doctor can contact them on your behalf.
 Staff from Social Work Services will advise you of the criteria for care at home services and any cost implications - certain services may be subject to a charge based on your income.